-Sara writes contemporary folk songs with heart-wrenching lyrics that she gently tucks into sweet, folky melodies.
+Sara Gougeon is a contemporary folk artist.
+Gougeon writes heart-wrenching lyrics that she gently tucks into sweet, folky melodies.
 She's a seamstress of words, quilting together songs that you find yourself wrapped up in.
 Using stories and personal experiences, she crafts songs that are honest and relatable.
-Sara is primarily a solo act: a vocalist who accompanies herself on acoustic guitar.

-Sara originates from Sudbury, Ontario, and has moved several times over to pursue music.
-At 14 years old she packed her bags for Northern Michigan, where she spent her high school career studying songwriting at Interlochen Arts Academy.
-Following high school, Sara was accepted to the prestigious Berklee College of Music where she studied songwriting, music business and music production & engineering.
+Gougeon originates from Sudbury, Ontario, and has moved several times over to pursue music.
+At 14 years old, she packed her bags for Northern Michigan, where she spent her high school career studying songwriting at Interlochen Arts Academy.
+Following high school, Gougeon studied at Berklee College of Music.

-“Home Again”, Sara’s debut EP was released on August 17th, 2018 and was followed by a 10 day tour of Ontario.
+“Home Again” Gougeon's debut EP was released on August, 17th 2018, and was followed by a 10 day tour of Ontario.

-Sara's most recent EP “Thank the Pines” was released on September, 18th, 2020.
-The new EP is a preview to her upcoming album “The Long Road”.
+Her most recent EP, “Thank the Pines,” was released on September, 18th 2020.
+The new EP is a preview to her upcoming album “The Long Road.”